The Kanan Tape

-The Kanan Tape is a mixtape by American rapper 50 Cent.
-Released on December 9, 2015 via his community website ThisIs50 and on Datpiff as a free download.
+The Kanan Tape is a mixtape by American rapper 50 Cent, released on December 9, 2015, via his community website ThisIs50 and on Datpiff as a free download.
 The mixtape features guest appearances from American musicians Boosie, Post Malone and Young Buck, featuring production from London on da Track and the Alchemist, among others.
 The artwork was done by Timo Albert.

 Background

 On October 13, 2015, 50 Cent announced plans for a project called The Kanan Tape.
 The mixtape is named after his character Kanan Stark on the Starz drama series Power.

+Critical reception

+Reviewing The Kanan Tape for HipHopDX, Aaron McKrell praised the "fairly fantastic guest appearances"—including from Post Malone and Boosie Badazz—as well as the "top-notch" production, despite feeling that the best production was wasted.
+McKrell also criticized the mixtape's repetitiveness in spite of its short length, concluding: "By the time the closer, 'On Everything', rolls around, we've heard it all before and then some."
+In her review for RapReviews, Milli described The Kanan Tape as 50 Cent's "most cohesive body of work in a very long time".